Normal generators for mapping class groups: Further questions

 \subsection{Handlebody groups}

+While the whole discussion so far has been about the normal generation of the full mapping class group $\Mod(S_g)$.
+We now change gears and consider a slightly more general question: whether a given subgroup can also be normally generated, or whether there exists a neat description of its normal generators.
+We mainly discuss a concrete subgroup of $\Mod(S_g)$, the handlebody group, which is an interesting object in itself and has been studied from various points of view.
+One can also refer to (\cite{DGO_memoirs}, \cite{CMM_RAAG}) for related discussions on free subgroups.

-Let $V_g$ be a handlebody of genus $g \ge 2$.
-That is, the 3-manifold with boundary obtained by attaching the $g$ number of the 1-handle to the 3-ball.
-We identify $S_g$ with $\partial V_g$ and consider the following subgroup of $\Mod(S_g)$, called the handlebody group:
+Let $V_g$ be a handlebody of genus $g \ge 2$, that is, the 3-manifold with boundary obtained by attaching $g$ 1-handles to the 3-ball.
+We identify $S_g$ with $\partial V_g$ and consider the following subgroup of $\Mod(S_g)$, called the handlebody group :

 In other words, the handlebody group $\H_g$ consists of isotopy classes of restrictions of homeomorphisms on $V_g$ to $\partial V_g = S_g$.

 The handlebody group $\H_g$ is an infinite, infinite-index subgroup of $\Mod(S_g)$ and is not normal \cite[Corollary 5.4]{hensel2018primer}.
 Indeed, there are normal generators of $\Mod(S_g)$ in $\H_g$ as we explain now.
 As in \eqref{eqn.mintransteich}, we consider the following quantity: